• My Account

 Tuesday, October 25, 2022, at 1:oo p.m.

-• Mr. Laxson next presented a request for reimbursement for Creeks Bend, Section 1, Phase 7 development.
+• Mr. Laxson presented a request for reimbursement for Creeks Bend, Section 1, Phase 7 development.
 The developer is requesting reimbursement in the amount of $12,240.00 for the cost of ductile iron pipe over the cost of PVC pipe.
 This motion passed unanimously.

-• Mr. Laxson then presented a request for reimbursement for Stover’s Glen, Section 3 development.
+• Mr. Laxson presented a request for reimbursement for Stover’s Glen, Section 3 development.
 CUD elected to upsize a portion of the ductile iron water main from 10” to 16” to help serve the overall area and future developments.
 The developer requested reimbursement for the cost difference to upsize 845 feet of water main in the amount of $37,838.30.
 This motion passed unanimously.

-• Mr. Goodson presented the board with a request for approval for fleet purchases.
+• Mr. Goodson presented a request for approval for fleet purchases.
 The list presented totaled $580,000, which includes three F-150 pick up trucks, three F-550 trucks, and one Expedition 4X4 ($427,000).
-The F-550 trucks will need attachments such as a new crane, service body, and flatbed ($68,000).
-As the Land Management team grows, the anticipated need would include a 65-hp tractor, bushhog, gooseneck trailer ($85,000).
 This motion passed unanimously.

 Board meeting agenda viewable here